paoloose/urn/README.md

 Theme variants should follow the pattern `<name>-<variant>.css`.
 Each split file can apply their own themes by specifying a `theme` key in the main object.

-See [this repo](https://github.com/TheBlackParrot/urn-themes) for a list of ready-to-use themes.

 See [this](https://docs.gtk.org/gtk3/css-properties.html) for a list of supported CSS properties.
 Note that you can also modify the default font-family.